We all have a back story.

 Way before the social network was born, I attempted to persuade carriers to turn the ubiquitous address book app into an open social platform (using a modified form of FOAF that I had invented).
 In other words, my proposal was to bring new meaning to the address book – i.e. a way to track friendships and relationships, not just record phone numbers.

 My own “theory of innovation” is that it stems from emergence out of complex biological systems that tend to exhibit chaotic behavior (in the mathematical sense).
 In short, we try to use our collective minds to redistribute and convert information into meaningful outputs, but random (chaotic) processes often intervene to allow new ideas to emerge.
 If that is the case, then all one can do is be prepared for its emergence by creating the right environment.
 This might equate to golfer Nick Faldo’s aphorism: “I make my own luck.”
-(Indeed, if we believe that Silicon Valley is the peak of technological innovation activity, then we need look no further than the behavior of VCs, which is essentially “more swings at the bat“.)
+(Indeed, if we believe that Silicon Valley is the peak of technological innovation activity, then we need look no further than the behavior of VCs, which is essentially “more swings at the bat” with optimized initial conditions.)

 [For a good discussion of just how far language affects our thinking, read something like Searle’s The Rediscovery of Mind or Lakoff’s Metaphors We Live By or Mitchell’s Less Than Words can Say.]

-The “realities” of delivering technology in a chaotic setting – i.e. the messy workplace and market – led me deep into the world of mind science.
+The “realities” of delivering technology in a chaotic setting – i.e. the messy workplace and market – led me deep into the world of philosophy of mind.
 The biggest tension in innovation and work is between the stories we tell ourselves (or read in management books) and what we really think, and do.
 In science, it is said that the advancement of ideas proceeds one funeral at a time – i.e. not at the speed of discovery of ideas, but at the speed of shedding dogmas (as the proponents of those dogmas die).
 Innovation within an org is somewhat similar – i.e. velocity is not just a matter of process, but of mindset.
 Hence why I found it necessary to understand how the mind works.

 I believe that this is the only real way to make progress with “innovation theory” rather than the dominant pseudo-behavioral approach (i.e. case studies that purpose to tell us how successful organizations behave).
 To borrow from Noam Chomsky’s rebuttal of behavioralism, defining innovation as the science of organizational behavior is like defining physics as the science of meter reading.

 Just as behavioral economics has reinvented our naive (mis)understanding of economic activity, if our theories were ever right to begin with (see Steve Keen) I expect that similar approaches are needed to shed light on how innovation really works at both the macro and micro levels.
+This work has yet to be done and I have found no real insights amongst the SV elite.

 My view is that large corporations should probably be viewed as biological entities rather than “systems of economic production” per se – i.e. cognitive science and evolutionary psychology probably have more explanatory and predictive power than management science or economics.
-Indeed, our increasing reliance upon the god of data science is short-sighted.
+Indeed, our increasing reliance upon the god of data “science” is short-sighted.
 Actual science works by rethinking simple things.

-Graduating with a First in Electronic Engineering in the UK, where I also won the coveted IEE Prize, I started my career by designing silicon chips for cell phones at the dawn of the digital mobile era (GSM).
+Graduating with a First Class Honors degree in Electronic Engineering in the UK, where I also won the coveted IEE Prize, I started my career by designing silicon chips for cell phones at the dawn of the digital mobile era (GSM).
 Via a series of significant inventions, patents and accolades, I later qualified for a US “Extraordinary Ability” visa without any sponsor (which is very rare – i.e. I did not have a company to back me or fancy lawyers to write fanciful claims).

 I initially wanted to work in the field of Digital Signal Processing (DSP) because it presented the perfect blend of engineering, silicon design and mathematics.
 I was lucky to get a job as a DSP engineer in Motorola back when it was the tour de force of communications chip design (before it drifted off into Neverland).